 At the Detroit Zoo

-The Chinese alligator can be found inside the Holden Reptile Conservation Center, located near the middle of the park.
-There, visitors can learn about the 70 different species (and approximately 180 individuals) of reptiles at the Detroit Zoo, one-fifth of which are considered threatened or endangered in the wild.
+The Chinese alligator can be found inside the Holden Reptile Conservation Center, located near the middle of the Detroit Zoo.
+There, visitors can learn about the 80 different species (and approximately 240 individuals) of reptiles at the Zoo, one-fifth of which are considered threatened or endangered in the wild.

 The Chinese alligator is dark green to yellowish gray with black spotting on the lower jaw.
 It is much smaller than its American counterpart, with a slightly upturned and more tapered snout as well as bony plates on its upper eyelids.
 Its long, thick tail is its primary source of force while moving through the water.
 The Chinese alligator also has bony plates, or osteoderms, covering its back and underside of the body to act as armor.
 Juveniles appear very similar to adults, but have distinctive yellow bands on its body which fade as it matures.